undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Respect

-The ponds are a working aquaculture landscape and a protected biosphere and Ramsar wetland, not a leisure lake.
-Stay on the dykes and marked paths, don't disturb nesting waterfowl, and treat the autumn harvest as a livelihood rather than a show to crowd.
-Most ponds, including Rožmberk, are production water managed by Rybářství Třeboň — don't swim, fish or launch boats in restricted ponds; recreational swimming is concentrated at Svět.
-The most useful thing a visitor can do is buy carp in season and locally — at the autumn harvest or at Christmas — which directly supports the heritage fishery that maintains the whole landscape.
-Keep to the slow rhythm the place rewards.
+The ponds are production aquaculture inside a protected biosphere and Ramsar wetland, not a leisure lake.
+Stay on the dykes and marked paths.
+Don't disturb nesting waterfowl, and give the autumn harvest crews room to work.
+Most ponds, including Rožmberk, are managed by Rybářství Třeboň: no swimming, no fishing, no boats on restricted water.
+Recreational swimming is concentrated at Svět.
+The most useful thing a visitor can do is buy carp in season and locally, at the autumn harvest or at Christmas, which directly supports the heritage fishery that maintains the whole landscape.
+Keep to the slow rhythm of the place.

 Practical notes

 Language: Czech; some German and English in hotels and the spa.
 Currency: Czech koruna (CZK), not the euro.
-Plug: European type E. Flat terrain makes the town and basin exceptionally bike-friendly — rent in town.
-Autumn harvest dates and spa-package availability shift yearly; book ahead in October.
-Třeboň is a popular Czech domestic destination in summer, so shoulder seasons are quieter.
+Plug: European type E. Flat terrain makes the town and basin exceptionally bike-friendly; rent in town.
+Autumn harvest dates and spa-package availability shift yearly; reserve early for October.
+Třeboň is a popular Czech domestic destination in summer, so spring and autumn are quieter.
 Nearest larger town and hospital: České Budějovice (about 25 km).

 ---